 Saturday 3 and Sunday 4 November, 2018

 This summer we supported a new residency programme, the Lumsden Residency, in which selected artists Anna Wolfe-Pauly and Dorian Braun, India Harvey and George Ridgway developed new ideas and research drawing on experimental play, Deep Listening and storytelling.
-These ideas and practices were explored in collaboration with Lumsden Primary school pupils and teachers, and will culminate in a series of interactive sculptures, making workshops and local walks presented at the Weekender.
+These ideas and practices were explored in collaboration with Lumsden Primary school pupils and teachers, and culminated in a series of interactive sculptures, making workshops and local walks presented at the Weekender.

 All events are free and drop-in.